rcalixte/wayland-book/src/introduction/goals.md

 those working on Wayland compositors as well.

 The free desktop ecosystem is complex and built from many discrete parts.
-We are going to discuss these pieces very little - you won't find information here about leveraging libdrm in your Wayland compositor, or using libinput to process evdev events.
+We are going to discuss these pieces very little &mdash; you won't find information here about leveraging libdrm in your Wayland compositor, or using libinput to process evdev events.
 Thus, this book is not a comprehensive guide for building Wayland compositors.
 We're also not going to talk about drawing technologies which are useful for Wayland clients, such as Cairo, Pango, GTK+, and so on, and thus neither is this a robust guide for the practical Wayland client implementation.
 Instead, we focus only on the particulars of Wayland.

 This book only covers the protocol and libwayland.
 If you are writing a client and are already familiar with your favorite user interface rendering library,